 The dongles themselves can now be obtained for less than £30 or even free.

 If you would like more info please do get in touch.
 If

 you wish we can bring round a "test rig" that will show your likely

 reception strength before you buy.

-(Written in 2010 when Haywards
+(Written when Haywards

 Heath did not have ultra fast broadband but still relevant today)

 VILLAGE PLAN - A TECHNICAL COMMENTARY FROM THE

 the rest of this web site which tries to be impartial]

 I notice from the village plan that among the sensible